 Insurance Companies Do Not Want You to Profit From Death

 Life insurance explicitly states that they do not want you to profit from the death of another person.
 Life insurance is not supposed to be used for wealth creation, and life insurance companies will never knowingly enable anyone to profit from someone’s death.
-This is why insurance companies require justification on the need for the amount of life insurance you’ll want to purchase, and there needs to be an “insurable interest” between the insured and beneficiary.
+This is why insurance companies require justification for the need for the amount of life insurance you’ll want to purchase, and there needs to be an “insurable interest” between the insured and beneficiary.

 For example, if you are attempting to obtain a $400,000 policy on your grandfather who is 75 and you deem it as an excellent investment for yourself, then it is extremely unlikely that the insurance company is going to accept it and offer coverage.
 Life insurance companies don’t want to make you rich.
 Instead, you should explain how your grandfather’s death will be a financial burden that required that particular amount of life insurance.
 If these needs cannot be explained, then the insurance company will most likely deny coverage.

 You are Unable to Purchase Life Insurance on Someone Without Consent